QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-  - Click ìApplyî.
+  - Click ‚ÄúApply‚Äù.

-  - Click ìBoot from CDROMî:
+  - Click ‚ÄúBoot from CDROM‚Äù:

-    - ìfrom file in qubeî:
+    - ‚Äúfrom file in qube‚Äù:

       - Select the qube that has the ISO.

-      - Select ISO by clicking ìÖî.
+      - Select ISO by clicking ‚Äú‚Ä¶‚Äù.

-    - Click ìOKî to boot into the windows installer.
+    - Click ‚ÄúOK‚Äù to boot into the windows installer.